Custom Steps

 Writing a Custom Step

-A custom step is a directory in a Git repository containing a step.yml file and any scripts it needs:
+A custom step is a directory containing a step.yml file and any scripts it needs:

 custom-lint/